peterhinch/micropython-async/v3/docs/TUTORIAL.md

 event.set()
 event.clear()
 ```
-will cause waiting task(s) to resume in round-robin order.
+will cause any tasks waiting on the event to resume in round-robin order.

 The `Event` class is an efficient and effective way to synchronise tasks, but
 firmware applications often have multiple tasks running `while True:` loops.